f-ewald/worklog/README.md

 git clone git@github.com:f-ewald/worklog.git
 ```

 Install the application by running the following command from the root directory.
-This requires the Ruby version defined in the `.tool-versions` file (for ASDF) and in the `[](Gemfile)`
+This requires the Ruby version defined in the [](.tool-versions) file (for ASDF) and in the [](Gemfile)

 ```shell
 bundle install